Sunday, May 19, 2013

 Wedged hair and over-sized glasses, white mittens and boots to match.
 The fastest skater, the highest jumper, I strove to skate like Dorothy.
 The freedom of movement gliding across the ice to beautiful music let others observe a confidence I couldn't see in myself.

 It was this revealed confidence that one special hockey player saw in me, planting the seeds for True Love to bloom.
-That love found me on the ice I owe to Dorothy Hamil and for sheltered immaturity, I owe to her as well.
+That love found me on the ice I owe to Dorothy Hamill and for sheltered immaturity, I owe to her as well.

 Hours dedicated to skating didn't allow for time with peers.
 Overly sensitive to words not understood or looks that seemed disapproving made navigating First Love so difficult for me.
 Break-ups and make-ups seemed to fill my days.